 Directorate means an administrative unit so named or other government agency within the meaning of the PSM Act and Calvary Health Care ACT Limited.
-In the context of this agreement, the administrative unit is referred to as an agency.

 DCC means the Directorate Consultative Committee established under clause F1 - of this Agreement.
-In the context of the Cultural Facilities Corporation, this committee is called the Agency Consultative Committee (ACC).

 Director-general means a person engaged under subsection 31(2) of the PSM Act as the director-general of the directorate and includes a person who exercises head of service powers in relation to the appointment, engagement and employment of staff in a government agency in accordance with the PSM Act or other Territory law, but only in relation to staff of that government agency.